Out on the Pacific Crest Trail you will hear a lot of people refer to the “hiker” somethings.

 Hiker Hobble

-Not only will the PCT turn you into an incredible hiking machine capable of crushing climbs up to 14,000 feet and turning out 30 plus miles a day, but it will also turn you into a hobbling elderly person incapable of walking from a motel bed to the toilet.
+Not only will the PCT turn you into an incredible hiking machine capable of crushing climbs up to 14,000 feet and turning out 30-plus miles a day, but it will also turn you into a hobbling elderly person incapable of walking from a motel bed to the toilet.

 If you find yourself in a town frequented by PCT hikers, it will be easy to pick them out by keeping an eye out for their hobble.
-Limping around town as a result of foot injury, blisters, muscle aches, and exhaustion you will wonder how any of these people manage to hike anywhere ever.
+Limping around town as a result of a foot injury, blisters, muscle aches, and exhaustion you will wonder how any of these people manage to hike anywhere ever.

 Hiker Hunger